Milofax/mcp-bible/docker/README.md

 ### Production Mode (Uses published images)

-**Note**: Production setups require the `mcp-bible` package to be published to PyPI.
-The Docker image uses `uvx mcp-bible` which downloads and runs the published package.
+**Note**: Production setups use the published Docker image from GHCR and run the package directly from the GitHub repository using `uvx mcp-bible@git+https://github.com/geosp/mcp-bible.git`.

 #### MCP-only Mode
 For production deployment using published images: